 The IWG Africa region aims to utilise community action networks and boundary spanners to strengthen health systems.
 The region is working on an output on this with other public health professionals within and outside UCT.
 This may take the form of long piece writing in a South African-based news publication or an academic publication; but this is still in its iterative stage.

-Philip Dambisya is a steering committee representative for the African Region currently in South Africa.
+Philip Dambisya is a board member for the African Region currently in South Africa.
 He is completing his Master of Public Health at the University of Cape Town, specialising in Health Systems .
 His public health interests are in strengthening community participation within health system strengthening measures, interprofessionalism, bridging the gap between higher education institutions and the health sector as well as advocating for more equitable practices within global health; mainly through a decolonial lens.

 Lynn Bust is a regional leadership member for the African region.
 She is completing her Master of Public at the University of Cape Town specialising in health systems and policy.
 She has experience in the South African public health sector primarily in maternal and child health.
 Lynn is passionate about strengthening health systems in the African region and her interests are in health systems responsiveness and resilience, the health workforce (specifically community health workers), gender and health, and the intersection between media and the health system.
 She wants to pursue a career with the aim to strengthen health systems and policy in Africa with inclusion of all marginalised groups.